Old Town Park Gazebo Replacement Project

 In 2025 the City will be replacing the gazebo at Old Town Park on Bay Street.
 The current gazebo has been in place since 1989 and has been part of many a holiday, wedding, and live music event at the park.
 The years of our harsh coastal environment and weather have taken a toll on the structure, including dry rot on structural members, rafters, and other items.
 With a generous donation from the Central Oregon Coast Board of Realtors, the City has ordered a replacement gazebo.

-Once we get closer to the actually delivery date, Public Works staff will begin the process of removing the existing gazebo and preparing the site for the new building.
+In May 2025, Public Works staff are beginning the process of removing the existing gazebo and preparing the site for the new building.
+We expect completion by the end of June.
 At certain times, the park will need to be closed for safety reasons, as the old gazebo is dismantled and excavation is taking place for the new foundation.
 As construction progresses, Public Works will install barricades to keep people from entering the work zone, but still allow access to the observation platform next to the river.

 Status Updates